 The Freshers Crew are all returning students who know how it feels to start a degree.
 They take great pride in their job and will do everything they can to help you.

 They will be on hand over social media in the summer for all your questions and even print your ID badge when you come to enrol.
-They will be running a varied set of activities throughout your first two weeks, for you to get involved in and get to know your new friends
+They will be running a varied set of activities throughout your first two weeks, for you to get involved in and get to know your new friends.

-The SA committee is open for all to join with most committee roles opening up at the beginning of the academic year.
+The SU committee is open for all to join with most committee roles opening up at the beginning of the academic year.
 We really encourage first year students to get involved and share their ideas.

 At UCR, we are committed to working in partnership with students to enhance the quality of your University experience.
 Our approach to the student voice is to Listen, Reflect, Take Action.
-We work with the SA to form the Staff-Student Partnership.
+We work with the SU to form the Staff-Student Partnership.

 Each academic year our students select a charity to raise funds for through a range of activities such as socials, community events and much more!
 Our students rival most fundraising done by similar land-based establishments and even some large universities.

-If you’d like to volunteer to help and get involved in some fundraising events contact any member of the Student Association Executive Committee, who will let you know where to be and when!
+If you’d like to volunteer to help and get involved in some fundraising events contact any member of the Student Union Executive Committee, who will let you know where to be and when!
 You can also get in touch with the Student Life team at studentlife@reaseheath.ac.uk.

 The Student Life Team organise a lively programme of social events throughout the year including a range of sporting activities, society events and social clubs.
 These activities range from Zumba, archery, badminton, climbing, to yoga and even boxing.